eugenekulikou/space-tourism-nuxt3-tailwind/README-template.md

 My motivation is twofold: firstly, to explore the capabilities of Nuxt3 for static site generation and secondly, to enhance my overall web development skills.
 I am driven to achieve mastery in pixel-perfect design and to implement Tailwind's DRY (Don't Repeat Yourself) best practices, thereby creating a design system with easily readable and maintainable classes.

 In this project, I am embarking on my first venture with Nuxt3 to generate a static website.
 My objective is to attain a Light House score exceeding 99, coupled with impeccable Core Web Vitals statistics.
 The application will seamlessly connect to a CRM API or utilize plain markdown, facilitating edits by non-engineer staff.
 Leveraging robust @nuxt3 modules, including those for SEO, i18n, Nuxt Images, and social share previews, is central to my approach.
-Furthermore, I will integrate transitions and animations, providing rationale for each design choice."
+Furthermore, I will integrate transitions and animations, providing rationale for each design choice.

+Furthermore, I am committed to exploring the boundaries of deployment options beyond Vercel, seeking alternative hosts to broaden my understanding of deployment strategies of Nuxt3.

 ### Built with